International Mountain Day: Themes, History, and Celebrations

 International Mountain Day 2023

-“Five Years of Action for the Development of Mountain Regions” has been declared by the UN General Assembly to promote sustainable development in mountain regions between 2023 and 2027.
+“Five Years of Action for the Development of Mountain Regions” was declared by the UN General Assembly to promote sustainable development in mountain regions between 2023 and 2027.

-Approximately 84% of endemic mountain species are at risk because of climate change and unsustainable development.
-Temperatures are rising and water flow is changing.
-Therefore, there’s no better time than now to raise awareness about mountain ecosystems and take action to protect them from climate change.
+Approximately 84% of endemic mountain species were at risk because of climate change and unsustainable development.
+Temperatures were rising, and water flow was changing.
+Therefore, there was no better time than then to raise awareness about mountain ecosystems and take action to protect them from climate change.

 How to Celebrate International Mountain Day?